4nxrag/task-tamer-keeper/README.md

-# 📝 To-Do List Web App
+# 📝 Task Tamer Keeper Web App

 A simple and responsive **To-Do List** web application that helps users manage their daily tasks.
 Built using **HTML**, **CSS**, and **JavaScript**, this app supports adding, deleting, and tracking tasks — all stored locally in the browser using `localStorage`.